devicetree-org/devicetree-specification/source/devicetree-basics.rst

       ``<0x0 0xe0000000 0x00100000>;``

-   This property value specifies that for an 1024KB range of address space, a child node addressed at physical 0x0 maps to a parent address of physical 0xe0000000.
+   This property value specifies that for a 1024 KB range of address space, a child node addressed at physical 0x0 maps to a parent address of physical 0xe0000000.
 With this mapping, the ``serial`` device node can be addressed by a load or store at address 0xe0004600, an offset of